randoruf/CSSR-Matlab/README.md

 CSSR v0.1.1 Copyright (C) 2002, Kristina Klinkner and Cosma Shalizi.

-All main changes to CSSR can be view in GitHub [commits](https://github.com/randoruf/CSSR-Matlab/commit/6063581b4946a48bad61c78c16f529bd2e5efda8).
+All main changes to CSSR can be viewed in GitHub [commits](https://github.com/randoruf/CSSR-Matlab/commit/6063581b4946a48bad61c78c16f529bd2e5efda8).

 ## Acknowledgements

 Although this is a small project, I still would like to say thanks to people in [tLab](https://sites.google.com/monash.edu/tlab/home).
 And I am grateful to the effort from [Cosma Shalizi](http://bactra.org/) and Kristina Klinkner, they purposed and developed the theory of CSSR.

-## Related Resource
+## Related Resources

 * The original website of CSSR http://bactra.org/CSSR/
 * The original GitHub repository of CSSR https://github.com/stites/CSSR